mitmath/1806/summaries.md

 Key practical facts to keep in mind if you ever need to do least-squares or orthogonal basis for real-world problems (not 18.06 exams!) involving data with finite precision (e.g. measurement or rounding errors):

+* The cost of QR factorization for an m×n is proportional to mn².
+For a square m×m matrix it is therefore ~ m³, similar to other matrix factorizations.
+(We could see this by estimating the number of operations in Gram–Schmidt, but it is also true for other QR algorithms.)

 * On a computer, (almost) never explicitly form AᵀA or solve the normal equations: it turns out that this greatly exacerbates the sensitivity to numerical errors (in 18.335, you would learn that it squares the [condition number](https://en.wikipedia.org/wiki/Condition_number))  Instead, use the A=QR factorization and solve Rx̂=Qᵀb.
 Better yet, just do `A \ b` (in Julia or Matlab) or the equivalent in other languages, which will use a good algorithm.

 * On a computer, never use Gram–Schmidt for large matrices, which turns out to be notoriously sensitive to small errors if some vectors are nearly parallel.
 People still compute the "same" QR factorization, just using different methods!
 There is an improved version called "modified Gram–Schmidt" described in the book, but in practice computers actually use a completely different algorithm called "Householder reflections."
 You should just use the built-in `Q,R = qr(A)` or `qrfact(A)` function in Julia (or other languages), which will do the right thing most of the time.